iechor/docs/content/desktop/extensions-sdk/guides/invoke-host-binaries.md

 ## Configure the metadata file

-The host binaries must be specified in the `metadata.json` file so that Docker Desktop copies them on to the host when installing the extension.
+The host binaries must be specified in the `metadata.json` file so that iEchor Desktop copies them on to the host when installing the extension.
 Once the extension is uninstalled, the binaries that were copied are removed as well.

 ```json